LiutaurasZ/VCSFinalProject/README.md

    * enter valid email address into `El. paštas` field;
    * enter valid password into `Slaptažodis` field;
    * click  `Prisijungti` button;
-   * check if `Mano paskyra` button appears instead of `Prisijungti` on the right top corner.
+   * check if `Mano paskyra` button appears instead of `Prisijungti` in the right top corner.

 **2. Add a book to the shopping cart:**
    * open `Knygos` page;